 Society is made by the people who live in it and their education, in addition to having other functions, has the main purpose of helping to build the society we want.
 Yes, as we have heard many times before “education is key”.
 But what kind of education do we need or want?
 Plato, in his dialogue The Republic (380 BC), said that "Art must be the basis of education."
 So let’s help change the world with one art piece at a time.

 Until the middle of the 19th century, art was a way of distinguishing social classes and power groups.
-The artists, paid by patrons, had their views and tastes bended under the weight of courts and church.
-Later on, a system of dealers, galleries and free traders sprouted, opening the horizons of the artistic experimentation, putting onto the stage a new protagonist and a game changer, us -the public.
+The artists, paid by patrons, had their views and tastes bent under the weight of courts and church.
+Later on, a system of dealers, galleries, and free traders sprouted, opening the horizons of artistic experimentation, putting onto the stage a new protagonist and a game-changer, us -the public.
 The viewer, the observer, has played a determining role ever since.
 But here at Moonleaks we want to be more than viewers, we want to be doers if we want to, and experience the “creative response” in our own flesh, as we go through the process of creation.